CamFreshwater/chinDyn/README.md

-# Estimating BC Chinook salmon spatio-temporal distributions using fisheries and genetic stock composition data
+# Quantifying shared patterns in juvenile survival and age-at-maturity in Chinook salmon indicator stocks

 This repository contains code associated with the paper:

 Freshwater, C., C. Parken, S. Tucker, A. Velez-Espino, and J. King.
-Non-stationary patterns in Chinook salmon dynamics: unique trends in marine survival and age-at-maturity associated with juvenile distributions.
+Non-stationary patterns differ among Chinook salmon demographic traits and covary with marine distributions.
 Submitted to CJFAS.

 ## Dependencies